 Perception is reality and if you perceive something to be intimidating or overwhelming, then it will be.
 As a result, you put yourself under pressure.
 However, if you look at pressure as an opportunity to learn, grow and challenge yourself, you will be in a better position to act effectively under pressure.

 Understanding what is in your control and what is not is crucial in managing expectations.
 Often, expectations come as a result of a decision that you are making.
 Therefore, it makes sense to explore your decision-making process to be sure that you are getting all of the information that you need to make a good decision.
 Having made a good decision, your expectations are more realistic and less likely to make you feel undue pressure.
 Another aspect of control is that you can be in control.
 You can take back control by managing your responses to situations.
-Things are going to happen in your life in which you have no control, but you always have the power to control your response to those situations, so use that power.
+Things are going to happen in your life over which you have no control, but you always have the power to control your response to those situations, so use that power.

 Another cause of pressure from expectations is that you may seek perfection when perfection isn’t required.
 Perfectionism sets you up to fall short even if you succeed.
 Keeping a realistic view of what you can do allows you to enjoy the rewards of achieving something even if it is not perfect.

 To create realistic expectations, you want to have a plan.
 This plan gives you the opportunity to look at the situation from a less emotional perspective.
 You can look for potential obstacles and plan work around strategies.
 You can look at the worst that can happen and plan how to respond to that potential.
 A plan is like a safety net as you move toward reaching your goals.
-It also allows you to focus on one task at a time, which greatly increases your chances to succeed.
+It also allows you to focus on one task at a time, which greatly increases your chances of success.